BeechatNetworkSystemsLtd/kyber-ARM/README.md

 ## Usage

-To use the Kyber functions in a your project, you must use the static libs are located in the `/build/ref` directory.
+To use the Kyber functions in your project, you must use the static libs that are located in the `/build/ref` directory.
 For example:

 ```c